Mom & Dad's Favorites

 Cold and flu remedies were never much fun, though for a bit, Aspergum interesting with a sour orange flavor that eased up a bit after periods of chewing.
 I don't recall that the gum had any miraculous healing properties to it.

 "From the valley of the jolly, HO-HO-HO, green giant!".
 Green Giant canned vegetables echoed along the air waves with constancy in American households during the 60's.
 Though it never tasted any better than any other canned vegetable, I always wanted it just because of the Giant.
 Shake N' Bake was quite the innovation!
 The commercials were nauseating with country superstar Loretta Lynn makin' "frad chi'ken" in the kitchen with her young daughter asking "Mama, can I help?"
 Still, Shake N' Bake was quite a convenience and tasted great!
 Up there with Hamburger Helper, it was the kitchen staple.
 Who among us is to believe that a can of orange drink like Hi-C is actually full of vitamin C?
 Aw, what the heck, the product gets a pass simply because of its "60's" royalty.
 Drinks like Tang, Hawaiian Punch and eventually Gatorade were beloved products in our 60's households.
 Hawaiian Punch won hands down thanks to its brilliant ad campaign with a cartoon of an annoying little islander punching an innocent tourist in the face simply because he'd like a "nice Hawaiian punch".
-Endorsements by cartoon characters Let's not forget that Popeye ate Spinach straight from the can making us kids think it tasted good made us strong! was another gimmick, but one had to be very careful when listening to them.
+Let's not forget that Popeye ate Spinach straight from the can making us kids think it tasted good made us strong!
+I learned quickly that that was just another gimmick; spinach didn't make me any stronger and it was awful.
 I look back fondly on all of these wonderful products that I was either introduced to, or grew up with.
 The likes of Jell-O, Brillo Pads, Ban Deodorant, Chocks Vitamins, Kool-Aid, Aspergum, Goop Hand Cleaner, Sucrets Throat Lozenges, Nestle's Quik, No-Doz and Sea and Ski are all among the classic lineup of those wonderful days gone by.

 In a perfect world, I could sit and list off every product and innovation that came from my era of the 60's, but of course, that's impossible.
 However, I was around to see the birth of wonderful new things like Tab cola, a new "1 calorie" soft drink, and I witnessed many other innovations such as telephone area codes and postal zip codes.